top of page

 1. Pls visit my "How To Make Chinese 5 Spice" page for the recipe.

-2. Brew earl grey with 250g of simmering water in a sauce pot.
+3. Brew 250g of simmering water with earl grey tea in a saucepan.

-9. Cover and let it sit at room temperature overnight for at least 24 hrs.
+9. Cover and let sit at room temperature for at least 24 hours.

 13. Set aside.

-17. In a large bowl, add flour, wholemeal, baking powder, sugar, 5 spice and salt.
+16. In another large bowl, combine flour, wholemeal, baking powder, sugar, 5 spice, and salt.

-25. Smoothen the top with a spatula and run a knife in the center for even rising during the baking process.
+22. Smooth the top and run a knife through the center for even rise.

 Look at that glossy shine...